mikependon/RepoDB.NET/pages/classes/converter.md

 }
 ```

-Then, the code below is forcing all the enumeration properties to be converted to `DbType.Int32` instead of `DbType.String`.
+Then, the code below is forcing all the enumeration properties to be converted to `DbType.Int32` instead of [DbType.String](https://learn.microsoft.com/en-us/dotnet/api/system.data.dbtype?view=net-6.0).

 ```csharp
 // Set the Default Conversion for Enums